AY2425S1-CS2103T-F14b-4/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.
+    1. You can check which version of Java you are currently running by entering `java -version` into a command terminal.
-   1. Should you require help, [here](https://www.oracle.com/java/technologies/downloads/#java17) is the download link to Java '17'
+    2. Should you require help, [here](https://www.oracle.com/java/technologies/downloads/#java17) is the download link to Java '17'
-   2. After accessing the website, please choose the right download link for your operating system (Linux, macOS or Windows)
+    3. After accessing the website, please choose the right download link for your operating system (Linux, macOS or Windows)

 2. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).